pavoni/pyloopenergy/README.md

 To use the service you need the the client serial number and secret keys for your devices.

-You can get this by logging into your-loop.com, opening your browser's terminal, and typing in ```Drupal.settings.navetas_realtime```.
+You can get this by logging into your-loop.com, opening your browser's console, and typing in ```Drupal.settings.navetas_realtime```.

 *You should keep your secret keys,* **secret!**